solatis/leonmergen/_posts/2015-05-30-on-anonymous-networking-in-haskell-announcing-tor-and-i2p-for-haskell.markdown

 ##### Conclusion

-I personally consider Haskell a great language to write privacy-concious applications in, because of its rich type system and focus on correctness.
+I personally consider Haskell a great language to write privacy-conscious applications in, because of its rich type system and focus on correctness.
 In this post I have introduced the existence of two libraries which make it almost trivial to use either Tor or I2P for anonymous communication in Haskell.

 These libraries aim to be simple rather than feature complete: if you have any suggestions for improvements, do not hesitate to let me know and open a ticket on Github.